Getting Started

 export CORNSERVE_GATEWAY_URL=$(minikube service -n cornserve gateway-node-port --url)

-You can check out what the app looks like on GitHub.
+You can check out example apps on GitHub.

-This will take a few minutes.
-The two large bits are (1) pulling in the Docker images and (2) waiting for vLLM to warm up and start.
+This will take a few minutes; mainly (1) pulling in the Docker images and (2) waiting for vLLM to warm up and start.
 But eventually, you should see something like this:

 ╭──────────────────────────────────────┬───────╮